Gilling West: History

 was part of a family of Richmond bankers.
 The house has since been "restored to National Trust guidelines" by owners who listed the property for sale in 2020.
 It was described as a 6,300 square foot home with "six bedrooms, five bathrooms and a cinema room".

 Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which has been under the control of the Conservative Party for more than a century.
+The village lies within the Richmond and Northallerton parliamentary constituency, which has been under the control of the Conservative Party for more than a century.
 The current Member of Parliament, since the 2015 general election, is Rishi Sunak, the constituency's previous incumbent being William Hague.
-Gilling West also lies within the Richmondshire North electoral division of North Yorkshire County Council and the Gilling West ward of Richmondshire District Council.
+Gilling West also lies within the Richmondshire North electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Richmondshire.

 Geography

 Gilling West is located on the B6274 road that links nearby Richmond with the A66 trunk road and eventually continues on to Staindrop in County Durham.
 Nearby settlements to Gilling include Hartforth 1.1 mi north-west, Whashton 2.6 mi to the west, and the market town of Richmond 3.6 mi to the south.
 Gilling Beck flows through the village.
 Further upstream the same watercourse is known as Hartforth Beck as it passes through the settlement of Hartforth, whilst downstream of Gilling West it becomes Skeeby Beck before its ultimate confluence with the River Swale just west of Brompton-on-Swale.
 The village is also prone to major flooding.